brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 The `_forward()` function evaluates the sum.
 The `_backward()` function differentiates the sum with respect to the elements, over which the sum was calculated.

-### micrograd can be inspected with Python's native profiler
+### micrograd can be inspected with Python's built-in profiler
 To time any code is called "profiling".
-Complex other machine learning libraries would require additionally written code to inspect itself.
+Complex machine learning libraries would require additionally written code to inspect itself.
 Because micrograd is pure Python, one may time it with the cProfile module built in Python.

 ```sh
 python3 -m cProfile -s tottime <program_using_micrograd>